nimblehq/elixir-templates/README.md

 Then run `mix do deps.get, deps.compile` to install NimblePhxGenTemplate.

-*Note:* NimblePhxGenTemplate is only working on a new Phoenix project, applying NimblePhxGenTemplate to an existing Phoenix project might doesn't work as expected.
+*Note:* NimblePhxGenTemplate is only working on a new Phoenix project, applying NimblePhxGenTemplate to an existing Phoenix project might not work as expected.

 ## Usage